EdZilla/coach-105/README.md

 The master branch has grails 1.0.5 and works when run from command line.
 12-9-2012

-the branch upgradeExp is an attempt to upgrade from grails 1.0.5 to 1.2.x or beyond.
+The branch upgradeExp is an attempt to upgrade from grails 1.0.5 to 1.2.x or beyond.

 This involves substantial acegi to SpringSecurity upgrade.